- About Us

 The hands-on and collaborative activities GMS girls experience in the classroom are enriched by day and overnight trips where science, literature, history, art, and language come to life.
 Time together away from the classroom also strengthens friendships and class community.
 Students progressively take trips farther from home throughout their time at GMS, culminating their off-campus experiences with international travel.

 Sixth graders begin their year with three days of outdoor adventure, culminating with an all-grade sleepover in the gym.
 Along with their teachers, the girls spend a day at the beach learning to surf, and two days in the woods going for hikes, playing games, engaging in leadership activities, hosting a talent show, and creating long-lasting friendships.
-The bonds created on the camping trip support the first few months of classroom cooperative group work.
+The bonds created on the adventure days support the first few months of classroom cooperative group work.
 Later in the year, 6th graders attend an overnight science camp at the Marin Headlands Institute north of Sausalito.
 Day trips also complement the curriculum, including visits to the Filoli Nature Center, SomArts Cultural Center, the Asian Art Museum, and the Collective Roots Community Garden.